We explain why orders get rejected during volatile market activity and why wild swings in pricing make it harder for market makers to do their job.

 With coronavirus and oil price fears, we are in a period where this happens more often.

-For example, when the London Stock Exchange opened on Monday morning, the FTSE 100 index dropped 9 per cent in value in a matter of minutes.
+For example, when the London Stock Exchange opened on Monday morning, the London's main market dropped 9 per cent in value in a matter of minutes.

 Buying and selling stocks in this environment can be risky.